Basic Algorithm Templates

 }

-// Check if a number exists in the hash table
+// Query whether a number exists in the hash table

 bool find(int x)